2nd Infantry

-To define 2IR, CSM policy regarding weapons of all types in accordance with US and CA State Laws.
+To define 2IR, CSM policy regarding weapons of any type in accordance with US and CA State Laws.

 Abbreviation